fabferri/az-pattern/101-ilb-ha-ports-vnetpeering/README.md

 [![3]][3]

+The ARM template creates all the Azure deployment.

 > [!NOTE]
 > Before spinning up the ARM template you should:
 > * set the Azure subscription name in the file **ilb-ha-ports-vnetpeering.ps1**
 > * set the administrator username and password in the file **ilb-ha-ports-vnetpeering.json**
 >

+After deployment of ARM template, there are few manual steps to complte the setup.

 #### <a name="EnableIPForwarding"></a>1.
 Enable ip forwarding in nva1, nva2 VMs
 Enable ip forwarding: